metrumresearchgroup/2023-ACoP-14-gene-therapy/README.md

 # Challenges and uncertainties <a id='challenges'></a>

 Data availability has been the biggest challenge for model development.
 This was especially true for progenitor cells between stem cells and fully differentiated ones (e.g. RBC, B cells).
 In addition, many rates for cell differentiation and proliferation were not reported.
 Thus, we largely relied on steady state and parameter tuning to provide educated guesses for unreported rates.
-Here, we list all the parameters that are not directly taken from literature.
+Here, we list all the parameters that were not directly taken from literature.

 - mouse